 For many California residents, filing taxes is a requirement, but there can be some exceptions based on income and other factors.
 Individuals or families who do not earn a significant gross income may not have to file a federal income tax return, but there can still be advantages to doing so.
 OC Free Tax Prep can help offset the costs of filing for low-income households and ensure families are maximizing their return potential.

-As 2018 winds to a close, California residents are gearing up for tax season.
-Though the deadline to file is April 15, 2019, it is not too early to start gathering necessary documents.
+California residents are gearing up for tax season.
+Though the deadline to file is May 17, 2021, it is not too early to start gathering necessary documents.
 A big question on some people’s minds, however, is whether they even need to file taxes if they did not have significant income.

 Most people are required to file a state return in California, even with minimal income, but what about a federal return?
 The answer depends primarily on your age, income, and filing status.
 Here is a basic breakdown for filing:

-Just because you don’t meet the gross income requirements to file does not mean you should skip it all together.
-You may be eligible to receive certain refunds or credits anyway.
+Just because you don’t meet the gross income requirements to file does not mean you should not file.
+You may be eligible to receive a refund or cash back tax credits.
 For instance, low-income families may qualify for the Earned Income Tax Credit (EITC) federally, and the California EITC on their state tax return.
-This can pay anywhere from $519 to $6,431.
-If your child is attending college for the first time, you may also be eligible for the American Opportunity Tax Credit of up to $2,500 per student.
+This can pay anywhere from $243 to $6,728.

 Additionally, the Golden State Stimulus can only be claimed by filing your 2020 tax return.
 If you earned less than $30,000 and qualify for the CalEITC, you can get a $600 payment from the Golden State Stimulus along with any other cash from tax credits you are eligible to claim.